I-CubeX/ofxICubeX/README.md

 | Android  | Limited       | Yes           |  Yes* |

 *Requires class compliant USB MIDI adapter

-Limited: can only be used in stand alone mode to receive MIDI messages *from* the digitizer, requires existing configuration on Desktop system using the ICubeX Editor.
-In this case, simply connect the digitizer using the USB interface and parse MIDI messages directly using ofxMidi example (tutorial for this TBD).
+Limited: can only be used in stand alone mode to receive MIDI messages from the digitizer, and requires an existing stand alone configuration on Desktop system using the ICubeX Editor.
+In this case, the oF app cannot change the settings/operation mode of the digitizer, but once set up (via the desktop Editor), the digitizer can be used as a standard MIDI out device, and messages can be parsed using the inputExample from ofxMidi (TBD: tutorial for this).

 Other (non-default) Addons required: